444F4F444C45/jenkins_swarm/README.md

-# Official Jenkins Docker image
+# Derived from _Official Jenkins Docker image_
+Derivation Date: 10-27-2015

 The Jenkins Continuous Integration and Delivery server.